baekur-online/judy-fong-online/stories/bleeding-ears.md

 afsakið en þú talar ekki ensku.

 hver bera meirihluti ábyrgð í þennan umræðu og það sem gerðist ef eitthvað er mistúlkað?

+The question is ultimately a negotiation, a question about who holds the ultimate responsibility in a conversation.
+Við erum að semja hvaða hlutverk við ætlum að hafa á hvor annað lífinum.